Neely Bruce: Circular 14: The Apotheosis of Aristides

+Bruce's two-hour oratorio Circular 14: The Apotheosis of Aristides, for eight soloists, two choruses and large orchestra, was written to dramatized the life of Aristides de Sousa Mendes, a Portuguese diplomat in Bordeaux during World War II who saved many people by issuing life-saving visas, in defiance of the Salazar regime.
+Neely states: "He has taught me that one person makes a big difference; that genuine courage can still be found; that you can do the right thing for the right reason; that you can suffer the slings and arrows of outrageous fortune with grace and humility; and that the petty dictators of this world do not have the last word.
+He was a truly great man, and his story needs to be shouted from the rooftops."

-Bruce's two-hour oratorio Circular 14: The Apotheosis of Aristides, for eight soloists, two choruses and large orchestra, received its first full-scale production in Salt Lake City on January 27, 2018.
+It received its first full-scale production in Salt Lake City on January 27, 2018.
 An early version, orchestrated for chamber music forces, was premiered in Los Angeles on January 24, 2016.
 About the performance Eric A. Gordon writes: "Circular 14 contains music of great variety and often unearthly transcendence...One can compare it to the great masterpieces in this form."